Film and television tax credit frequently asked questions

 “From the final script stage” means after the final script has been completed.
 This is often referred to as the “white draft” of the script.
 For the BC Film and Television Tax Credit the eligible stages of production are those stages after the end of the final script stage to the end of the post-production stage.

-Production companies are encouraged to apply for an eligibility certificate as early as possible in the pre-production or production stage.
-This allows time to correct any items that may put a production offside prior to the start of the production.
+We strongly encourage you to apply for an eligibility certificate as early as possible in the pre-production or production stage.
+This allows time to correct any items that may otherwise result in a production being ineligible prior to the start of the production.

 Who administers the FTTC?